Prince Sobur: Mauritius

+In a Mauritian tale published by author Pahlad Ramsuran with the title Sabur ki katha ("Tale of Sabur"), a merchant has three daughters and asks what gifts he can bring them: the elder two ask for dresses and jewels, but the third asks for Sabur.
+In his travels, the merchant finds his elder two's gifts, but cannot locate the "Sabur".
+An old woman tells him the name refers to a prince of a neighbouring country, where the merchant travels to.
+He meets prince Sabur, who gives him a fan ("pankha", in the original), and advises him to give to his daughter, who is to use the fan when no one is looking.
+The merchant returns and gifts the maiden the "Sabur", which she uses alone in her room.
+Researcher Ashutosh Kumar interprets the "Sabur" of the tale as an object called "Sabura", a type of wooden instrument used for pleasure.

 Mayotte

 In a variant from Mayotte collected by Claude Allibert from teller Mahamudu Abiamri, Swaburi n' Swali, a king has six daughters, the youngest named Fatima.
 He gives his daughters a mirror as proof of their obedience to him: if they disobey him, their mirrors will appears as clouded.
 One day, the five elders decide to go to the chigoma (a celebration), while Fatima is asleep at the palace.
 When the elders return, they swap Fatima's mirror for another one and try to pass off her mirror as their own.
 When their father checks on them, Fatima takes the exchanged mirror to her father, who breaks it into her face and expels her from home.
 Now homeless, Fatima finds shelter with an old woman who lives in a rock.
 Some time later, when her father wants to travel and bring presents to his daughters, his ship will not depart.
 A mwalimu (diviner) advises the king to ask Fatima what she wants as a gift.
 When his messenger asks her, she says "Swaburi n'swali" ("Wait, I'm going to pray first").
 The messenger relays the message to the king, who asks around for this "Swaburi n'swali".
 He discovers that "Swaburi n'swali" is the name of another king's son.
 He meets the youth, who gives him a tree trunk to present Fatima with it.
 Fatima gets the tree trunk and, some time later, her elderly companion asks her to cut it open: inside, she finds pieces of gold, a fan and a letter from Prince Swaburi n'swali, telling her to use the fan to summon him to her presence.
 The prince appears to her, learns of her father's mistreatment of her, marries her and they live happily.